ibm-cloud-docs/cloud-databases/reference-logging.md

 To set up logging alerts, see [Working with Alerts](/docs/log-analysis?topic=log-analysis-alerts#alerts)

-For more information on features offered by {{site.data.keyword.loganalysisfull}}, including integrating it with your other {{site.data.keyword.cloud_notm}} services, see [its full documentation](/docs/log-analysis).
+For more information,see [{{site.data.keyword.la_full_notm}}](/docs/log-analysis).

 ## Internal Log Retention
 {: #internal-logging}

-Database platform logs for all {{site.data.keyword.databases-for}} deployments are kept internally for 30 days and then purged.
+Database platform logs for all {{site.data.keyword.databases-for}} instances are kept internally for 30 days and then purged.
 If your {{site.data.keyword.loganalysisshort}} plan is for a shorter period, logs are only accessible by you for the length of your plan.
 Regardless of the plan that you choose, all database logs are deleted after 30 days.